 We are making summer smarter for low-income youth

-In 2017, we served 2,000 kids through twelve member camps and helped to deliver.
+In 2018, we served 2,300 kids through fourteen member camps and helped to deliver.

 campers enrolled in partner camps